University of Minnesota Administrative Policy

 Spending Limits

-Dollar limits within the Expense Allowability Grid include all associated charges (food, beverages, taxes, tips, etc.), excluding room rental fees.
+Dollar limits within the Expense Allowability Grid include food and beverages only.
+All other related charges (taxes, tips, room rental fees, etc.) are allowable and are excluded in applying the dollar limits.
 Total expenses must be calculated based on the planned number of attendees and must be well documented in advance, despite actual attendance.

-Meal limits (per meal event) for hospitality and entertainment of non-employees must not exceed $100 per attendee.
+Meal limits (per meal event) for hospitality and entertainment of non-employees should be reasonable for the event and the budget, and must not exceed $125 per attendee.
 Exceptions must route through the unit’s Chief Financial Manager.
-Chief Financial Managers may approve exceptions up to 10% over the $100 threshold, all other exceptions must be escalated to the University Controller for final approval.
+Chief Financial Managers may approve exceptions up to 10% over the $125 limit, all other exceptions must be escalated to the University Controller for final approval.

 Meals for individuals invited as visitors to contribute to the intellectual life of the university community are allowable.
 Normally such visitors will deliver a seminar, colloquium talk, or other lecture (or performance in the case of creative activity) for the benefit of the University faculty, staff and/or students.
 The number of University faculty, staff and/or students accompanying a visitor for a meal should be no more than four or be commensurate with the purpose of the meal and/or networking opportunity expected from attending.